yyangjie/spring2020/README.md

       presentation and the other for project progress.
 	- The sign up period includes week 5 to week 10
 	- See an introduction on [how to make a pull request](https://www.toutiao.com/i6802407179866341891/).
+    - Be informative in each of your commit message.
+"Update signup.md" is not a good one; think about what we will see in the Git log if every team uses this message.

 Here is a template for the sheet.